CS5008Fall2025/c-practice-maggiesomiakiraneu/Report.md

    }
    ```
    Would the code run correctly?
 Even if it does compile, what would be some potential runtime issues?
 After answering your thoughts, put the output of a run below (you may need to run it a few times).

+   I don't think so.
+It is returning a pointer to memory that will be invalid once the function ends.

    ```text
    q4test.c:10:14: warning: address of stack memory associated with local variable 'pt' returned [-Wreturn-stack-address] 10 |      return &pt;